Medical expert of the article

 Indications for use:

 - Gonal-F is not usually used after pregnancy.
-Its use is aimed at inducing ovulation and stimulating follicle development in women who have difficulty conceiving due to insufficient ovarian function.
+Its use is aimed at inducing ovulation and stimulating follicular development in women who have difficulty conceiving due to insufficient ovarian function.

-- The drug is usually not prescribed during pregnancy, since its purpose is to help pregnancy occur, not to maintain it.
+- The drug is not usually prescribed during pregnancy, since its purpose is to help achieve pregnancy, not to maintain it.

 Safety of use:

-- Data on the safety of follitropin alfa during pregnancy are limited.
-There are not enough studies to confirm its safety for use on the fetus during pregnancy.
+- There is limited safety data on the use of follitropin alfa during pregnancy.
+There are not enough studies to confirm the safety of its use for the fetus during pregnancy.

 - Clinical guidelines generally recommend stopping the use of Gonal-F as soon as pregnancy is confirmed to avoid any potential risks to the developing baby.